 Oxford arrive in Plymouth with both sides having underperformed against expectations thus far.
 Though Oxford lost several key players this summer – Dunkley, Maguire, Lundstram and Johnson – they signed well and have a better squad than last season, with many pundits tipping the U’s to finish in the Play-Offs come the end of the season.
-They remain firmly in the hunt for a spot in the top six, but their inconsistent form is already worrying those fans with loftier ambitions; whereas Argyle go into this match six unbeaten, Clotet’s men are without a win in as many games.
+They remain firmly in the hunt for a spot in the top six, but their inconsistent form is already worrying those fans with loftier ambitions; whereas Argyle go into this match six unbeaten, Clotet’s men are without a win as many games.
 Form is not the only reason why Argyle could be playing Oxford at the perfect moment though, as the U’s are currently without several established first team members:

 - ex-Argyle captain and current Oxford skipper Curtis Nelson is injured – probably for the rest of the season;

 - Mike Williamson and Charlie Raglan remain unfit and so John Mousinho and Aaron Martin remain Oxford’s only available centre backs.
 Neither are blessed with speed;

 - Christian Riberio will miss the second game in a row, with the so-far unimpressive Dwight Tiendalli likely to take his place ahead of young Canice Carroll;

 - Rob Hall, Oxford second most creative player this season, will also miss out after he – like Nelson – picked up an injury against Northampton;

 - Gino van Kessel started the season promisingly but is very unlikely to be fit in time for Saturday.